Project core group (Oslo)

 Prof. Kristin B. Aavitsland, project manager

-Kristin B. Aavitsland is professor in medieval culture and church history, MF Norwegian School of Theology.
+Kristin B. Aavitsland is professor in medieval culture and church history, MF Norwegian School of Theology, Religion and Society.
 Trained as an art historian and specialized in Mediterranean and Scandinavian medieval art and religious culture, she has coordinated several research projects on medieval and early modern topics.
 She conducts the first subproject, ‘Jerusalem in medieval Scandinavia’, and ensures the diachronic and interdisciplinary perspective of the project as a whole .

 Dr. Eivor Andersen Oftestad, project researcher